New Search Bytes — every confirmed Google update & AI-search move on one timeline. Zero noise. Track it →

 Methodology

-How the GEO Agent-Readiness Checker scores your page
+How this GEO content checker scores your page

-GEO Agent-Readiness measures how well an AI agent — like ChatGPT's retrieval pipeline, Perplexity's source ranker, or Google's AI Overview generator — can extract, attribute and cite a section of your page.
+GEO Agent-Readiness measures how well an AI agent can extract, attribute and cite a section of your page.
+Agents like ChatGPT's retrieval pipeline, Perplexity's source ranker and Google's AI Overview generator all work this way.
 Traditional SEO checks whether a page can rank on a SERP.
-This GEO page analyser audits whether each individual section can be lifted as a citable passage by an LLM.
+This GEO content checker audits whether each individual section can be lifted as a citable passage by an LLM.

 The audit runs entirely in your browser.
 The tool parses the live DOM, slices it on H2/H3 boundaries, then evaluates 26 deterministic signals across 7 weighted dimensions.
 No model calls, no signup, no rate limits.